-Child support payments can be collected privately or by the Department of Human Services (Child Support) (DHS).
+Child support payments can be collected privately or by Services Australia (Child Support).

 If you choose private collection then you are responsible for collecting child support and enforcing any unpaid child support debt.
 It can be difficult to recover payments if they have stopped or you are owed money.

-If you are registered with the DHS then they are responsible for collecting child support and enforcing any unpaid child support debt.
-The DHS has wide collection powers.
+If you are registered with Services Australia (Child Support) for them to collect child support, then they are responsible for collecting child support and enforcing any unpaid child support debt.
+Services Australia (Child Support) has wide collection powers.

 If you or your ex-partner is living overseas there will be specific rules for collecting and paying child support depending on whether there is an agreement between the particular country and Australia.
 This is a complex area of law.
 Get legal advice.